-In Windows 7 or Windows Vista, if you try to maximize the command prompt window, it will expand only to cover around half the screen.
-You will not be even able to drag and increase its size!
+In Windows 11/10 you can open a Command Prompt in full-screen, but in Windows 7 or Windows Vista, if you try to maximize the command prompt window, it will expand only to cover around half the screen.
+You will not be even able to drag and increase its size.

-This happens because in Windows 7 and Windows Vista, the device drivers do not support running all of the DOS video modes.
+This happens because, in Windows 7, the device drivers do not support running all of the DOS video modes.
 The device drivers are based on the Windows Display Driver Model (WDDM).

 You may be able to work around this problem by installing the Microsoft Windows XP version of the video drivers for your video adapter.
-But by doing this, while you may be able to to run full screen DOS programs, you may lose the ability to run Aero!
+But by doing this, while you may be able to run full-screen DOS programs, you may lose the ability to run Aero.

-There is another workaround of sorts, being recommended on the Internet for this, if you want the cmd to fill your screen.
-But remember that it is NOT the full-screen command prompt as is understood in XP; it is only a maximized window!
+There is another workaround of sorts, being recommended on the Internet for this if you want the cmd to fill your screen.
+But remember that it is NOT the full-screen command prompt as is understood in Windows XP; it is only a maximized window!

 You may have to ensure that the Quick Edit Mode in the Options tab is checked.